 \subsubsection{Multi-Step Beta Reduction}

-The evaluations for this task have, again, yielded good results, particularly for the models trained with the open bool dataset.
+The evaluations for this task have again yielded good results, particularly for the models trained with the open bool dataset.
 As shown in Table ~\ref{tab:accuracy_eval_mbr}, the use of the open bool dataset led to better average accuracies for almost all models in the MBR task.

-Table ~\ref{tab:accuracy_eval_mbr} demonstrates that, as anticipated, the majority of models performed better in the evaluations using the dataset they were trained on, as opposed to the other datasets.
+Table ~\ref{tab:accuracy_eval_mbr} shows that, as expected, the majority of models performed better in the evaluations using the dataset they were trained on, as opposed to the other datasets.
 However, the models trained with the open bool dataset had accuracies quite close to one another for the three datasets evaluated.
-In fact, it presented a better accuracy for the mixed dataset rather than the dataset it was trained on.
+In fact, it presented better accuracy for the mixed dataset rather than on the dataset on which it was trained.
 We presume that this happened because the model trained with the open bool dataset was able to generalize better than the others.

-Again, the models trained with the closed bool did not extrapolate and got good accuracies for the other datasets, especially the closed bool, with accuracies as low as $15.85\%$, as seen in Table ~\ref{tab:accuracy_eval_mbr}.
+Again, the models trained with the closed bool did not extrapolate and obtained good accuracies for the other datasets, especially the closed bool, with accuracies as low as $15.85\%$, as seen in Table ~\ref{tab:accuracy_eval_mbr}.
 But the opposite happened, with the open bool models getting a minimum of $75.23\%$ of accuracy for the closed bool dataset.
 We think that this happened for the same reason discussed in Section ~\ref{sec:msbr}, which is that the model trained on the closed bool dataset just learned to guess the output from a limited set of possible terms, not actually learning the $\beta$-reduction.
 Apart from what was stated, the different conventions did not present any main differences between the evaluations.